Bicycle saddle: Adjustment

 The position of the saddle should be adjusted relative to the bottom bracket, not to the ground or handlebars.
 For example, if the reach to the handlebars is too far, it is better to get a shorter stem than to move the saddle forward of its ideal location.
 More accurately, saddle height should be adjusted relative to the position of the pedals as fitting different pedals or different length cranks would also mean the saddle needs to be re-adjusted.
 In practice, the distance from the top of the saddle to the center of the bottom bracket is used as the saddle height, e.g., setting up a new bicycle using measurements from another, as this is easier to measure.
 Other methods and calculations are used for determining seat height, such as LeMond's formula.
 Some saddles now provide an even greater level of adjustment by making the front and rear width adjustable to properly fit a cyclist's anatomy.
-An adjustable saddle is made by BiSaddle.

 Height

 The saddle height should be set so that when pedaling, the legs have a slight bend even when the pedals are at their furthest distance.
 This means that if the saddle height is properly adjusted, on bikes with traditional geometry, the rider cannot place both feet flat on the ground when seated on the saddle.
-If they can, their saddle is too low, unless the bike is a recumbent or other crank-forward design.
+If they can, their saddle is too low, unless the bike is a recumbent bicycle, crank-forward, BMX or other form of special bicycle.